Finding scholarships for high school seniors can give you the monetary means to afford your post-secondary pursuits after walking the stage.

 Deadline: June 9th

 The Dream.US Opportunity Scholarship presents $20,000 yearly to cover tuition, fees, and on-campus housing expenses for students who have DACA or TPS status and reside in “locked-out” states.
 Eligible high school seniors will seek career-ready bachelor’s programs at Eastern Connecticut State University or Delaware State University.
-Immigrant students must hold a minimum 2.8 GPA, plan to attend college full-time, have come to the United States before 16, and have significant unmet financial need.
+For the Dream scholarship program, immigrant students must:

 Contact